beans

 Add Beans to Your Morning Plate

-Beans have never been a staple breakfast food but are in many breakfast meals globally.
+Beans have never been a staple breakfast food, but they are in many breakfast meals worldwide.
 Mexicans, in particular, have eaten refried beans for breakfast, often accompanied by scrambled eggs and tortillas.
 A black bean breakfast burrito with scrambled eggs, avocado, and salsa will warm you up any morning.

 Savory Breakfast Bowls

-In the diet, beans are helpful for several health benefits ranging from heart health to weight management.
+In the diet, beans offer several health benefits, ranging from heart health to weight management.
 Here’s how eating beans regularly can boost your health:

 Heart Health

 Beans are rich in soluble fiber, which helps lower LDL cholesterol levels, often called “bad” cholesterol.
 Soluble fiber binds with cholesterol in the digestive system and removes it from the body, reducing cholesterol absorption.
-Studies show that bean consumers’ diets have the lowest cholesterol levels and the lowest risk of heart disease.
+Studies show that bean consumers have lower cholesterol levels and a lower risk of heart disease.

-Besides, beans are a rich source of potassium, which controls blood pressure by opposing the action of sodium.
-A good source of heart-healthy, low-fat, and nutrient-dense food options for those at an increased risk for cardiovascular diseases is beans.
+Besides, beans are a rich source of potassium, which helps regulate blood pressure by counteracting the effects of sodium.
+Beans are a good source of heart-healthy, low-fat, nutrient-dense food options for those at increased risk of cardiovascular disease.

 Low Glycemic Index